niceguy4/musubi-tuner-wan-validation/README.md

 [Example Dataset with Validation](https://github.com/niceguy4/musubi-tuner-wan-validation/blob/main/src/musubi_tuner/dataset/dataset.toml)

+The /wan_cache_latents.py and /wan_cache_text_encoder_outputs.py are run the same.
+No additional agruments needed.

 Add `--run_val` to accelerate launch command to include validation testing during training.

 Here is an example command that I use for training that works.